Skip navigation.

 District 41 - Waipahu, Village Park, Waikele

-Incumbent Jon Riki Karamatsu (D) is running for lieutenant governor instead.
+Incumbent Jon Riki Karamatsu (D) ran for lieutenant governor instead and lost in the Sept.
+18 primary election.

 Ty Cullen (D)